SpinDoctorMRI/SpinDoctor/README.md

 3) Multiple neuron meshes are found in the folder `mesh_files`.
 These can be loaded in the `setups/setup_neuron.m` script.
 4) The user guide is found [here](https://github.com/jingrebeccali/SpinDoctor/blob/master/user_guide.pdf).

+## Updates July 2024

+New features:

+* Simulation of general gradient sequences is now supported.
+These sequences can be read directly from a Camino .scheme file.
+Simulations can be run for solve_btpde, solve_btpde_midpoint, and solve_mf.
+* Segmenting a finite element mesh into soma and processes/dendrites when the mesh comes from a swc file.
+* Code refactoring, to incorporate the new features.

 ## Updates March 2021

 All modules (master, T2, NeuronModule, MatrixFormalismModule) are now merged and found in the `master` branch.
 The previous versions of the modules are still found in their branches.